Mechsoft-Limited/iniswap-document/get-started/wallet-guide.md

 And that’s it, all done!

-To connect to Binance Smart Chain and use iniswap, you can follow the TokenPocket section of our Connect Your Wallet to iniswap guide [https://docs.iniswap.finance/get-started/connection-guide](https://docs.iniswap.finance/get-started/connection-guide).
+To connect to Binance Smart Chain and use iniswap, you can follow the TokenPocket section of our Connect Your Wallet to Iniswap guide [https://docs.iniswap.finance/get-started/connection-guide](https://docs.iniswap.finance/get-started/connection-guide).

 #### Getting private key from mobile to import to desktop